Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 Tax

-Consumer finance and Consumer Law
+Consumer Finance and Consumer Law

 - Undisclosed commissions and financial mis-selling.